vana-com/vana-dlp-smart-contracts/README.md

     - `website`: The website URL for your DLP
     - `metadata`: Additional metadata for your DLP.
 This can be any string data you want to associate with your DLP or a link to a JSON file with more detailed information or it can be left empty.

 - Send the required stake amount with the transaction.
-The value sent with the transaction (`msg.value`) must be at least the `minDlpStakeAmount` (100 Vana on moksha).
+The value sent with the transaction (`msg.value`) must be at least the `minDlpStakeAmount` (100 Vana on moksha and mainnet).

 E.g.  https://moksha.vanascan.io/tx/0xd3472bfaa68990c2dd7e0c9ff125936a6edcc031be1beb589fc7cc92e683cb46